The 4 Vocal Registers Explained (With Examples)

 In general, women don’t notice as much difference between their head and chest voice, whereas men often use falsetto as their head voice for more impact.
 If you’re a novice, try to limit the use of vowels to ‘ah’ when hitting a high note in this register, as this can make slurring the range easier.

 While using this register, the singer will actually feel the resonance of any sound waves within their oral and nasal cavities, as well as in the bone tissue making up the skull.
 However, the specific tone is produced by the vocal chord’s rapid vibratory pattern and stretching of the vocal folds.
-A great example of the use of this vocal registration can be heard when Peter Auty sings “Walking in the Air” in “The Snowman.”
+A great example of using this vocal registration can be heard when Peter Auty sings “Walking in the Air” in “The Snowman.”

 ‘Mixed’ or Middle Register